atsvetkov/tsvetkov.io/content/post/coffee-and-links-2.md

 * [You are not paid to write code](http://bravenewgeek.com/you-are-not-paid-to-write-code) - a very nice read about the essence of programming and risks of having engineers build and maintain systems just for the sake of systems, not to solve a real business problem.

-> But if you set up a system, you are likely to find your time and effort now being consumed in the care and feeding of the system itself.
+> *"But if you set up a system, you are likely to find your time and effort now being consumed in the care and feeding of the system itself.
 New problems are created by its very presence.
-Once set up, it won't go away, it grows and encroaches.
+Once set up, it won't go away, it grows and encroaches."*

 * * *